rails/webpacker/docs/deployment.md

 ### Installing the ngx_brotli module

-If you wanna serve Brotli compressed files with nginx, you need to install the `nginx_brotli` module.
-Installation instructions from source can be found in the official [google/ngx_brotli](https://github.com/google/ngx_brotli) repository.
+If you want to serve Brotli compressed files with nginx, you will need to install the `nginx_brotli` module.
+Installation instructions from source can be found in the official [google/ngx_brotli](https://github.com/google/ngx_brotli) git repository.
 Alternatively, depending on your platform, the module might be available via a pre-compiled package.

 Once installed, you need to load the module.
-As we wanna serve pre-compressed files, we only need the static module.
+As we want to serve the pre-compressed files, we only need the static module.
 Add the following line to your `nginx.conf` file and reload nginx:

 ```
 load_module modules/ngx_http_brotli_static_module.so;
 ```

-Now you can set `brotli_static on;` in your nginx site config, per the config in the last section above.
+Now, you can set `brotli_static on;` in your nginx site config, as per the config in the last section above.

 ## CDN